JensRas/CS327-Assignment1/README.md

 ## Running the tests

-Simply compile the program using the Makefile and run using ./rlg327 with optional switches of --load and --save.
-Use gdb rlg327 to debug using gdb.
+Simply compile the program using the Makefile and run using ./rlg327 - Use gdb rlg327 to debug using gdb.
+FilePath is set to the home directory

 ## Authors